-- ✓ Teaching and learning of phonics and the correspondence between letters and their sounds (in line with Read, Write, Inc. practices) - ✓ Identifying syllables in words in order to break words into smaller parts Pinch Sounds/Special friends/Fred in head - ✓ Look, Cover, Write, Check - ✓ The use of memory strategies - ✓ Mnemonics making up sentences to help remember the spelling of a word e.g. Because = Big Elephants Can Always Understand Small Elephants - ✓ Making links between the origin of words and their spelling (etymology) - ✓ Finding words within words - ✓ Learning different spelling patterns and investigating new spelling rules - ✓ Analogy Using words already known to help spell new words e.g. could, would, should - ✓ Adding prefixes (e.g. un) and suffixes (e.g. ful) to root words (e.g. help) = unhelpful - ✓ Using word banks, dictionaries, thesauruses - ✓ Linking handwriting to spelling and phonics, in order to develop visual and 'muscle' memory
+- Teaching and learning of phonics and the correspondence between letters and their sounds (in line with Little Wandle practices) - Identifying syllables in words in order to break words into smaller parts - Look, Cover, Write, Check - The use of memory strategies - Mnemonics making up sentences to help remember the spelling of a word e.g. Because = Big Elephants Can Always Understand Small Elephants - Making links between the origin of words and their spelling (etymology) - Investigating different spelling patterns and spelling rules - Analogy Using words already known to help spell new words e.g. could, would, should

+- Adding prefixes (e.g. un) and suffixes (e.g. ful) to root words (e.g. help) = unhelpful - Using word banks, dictionaries and thesauruses - Linking handwriting to spelling and phonics, in order to develop visual and 'muscle' memory